USS Arizona Memorial: By the public

 The visitor center operated by the National Park Service is free to the public and has a museum with exhibits about the Pearl Harbor attack, such as the ship's bell from Arizona.

 More than one million people visit the memorial each year.
 Access to the USS Arizona Memorial is by U.S. Navy boat, for which an online reservation is required (in-person reservations were discontinued in February 2021, due to the COVID-19 pandemic).
 Because of the large number of visitors and the limited number of boat departures, most of the reservations available each day are often fully allocated weeks in advance, although a limited number are held back for release the day before.
-Before boarding the boat for the short trip to the Memorial, visitors view a 23-minute documentary film depicting the attack on Pearl Harbor.
 Touring of the Memorial is self-guided.
-The National Park Service Web site provides visitor information, including hours of operation and ticketing advisories.
+Visitors may also view a 23-minute documentary film depicting the attack on Pearl Harbor, which is separate from the Memorial tour.
+The National Park Service web site provides visitor information, including hours of operation and ticketing advisories.